 Hospice nurses take on a critical role in caring for terminally ill patients and their families.
 Comfort is a hospice nurse’s primary focus and advocating for patients is always their number one priority.
 Hospice of the Red River Valley’s registered nurses (RNs) are specially trained in pain control and symptom management.
 They provide exceptional patient-centered care guided by the individual’s wants and needs.

-In honor of National Nurses Week, we spoke with Hospice of the Red River Valley RN Chelsey Fey about the distinct role of a hospice nurse and her experience providing care and support to our patients and their families.
+We spoke with Hospice of the Red River Valley RN Chelsey Fey about the distinct role of a hospice nurse and her experience providing care and support to our patients and their families.

 Did you always know you wanted to be a nurse?

 I always knew I wanted to be a nurse, although, I also thought about becoming a social worker or teacher.
 In first grade, my teacher had us write a book, and I wrote “The Nurse Book” by Chelsey.
 It described what a nurse did, how someone becomes a nurse and where a nurse can work.
 It still sits on my shelf.

 My mom is a nurse, and I grew up with her stories and influence.
 That definitely led to nursing becoming my calling.
 When I was young, my grandma got sick.
 She pulled through at that time, but I was old enough to know what was going on and understood the severity of her diagnosis.
 So I knew at that time that I wanted to be able to help people like her.

 What brought you to Hospice of the Red River Valley?